strykeforce/classroom/src/swerve/appendix.md

 5. If actual acceleration exceeds the constrained acceleration for B, assign B's constrained acceleration to A and loop back to start again.
 6. If actual acceleration is less than constrained acceleration for B, we are done!
 Go to next point and repeat.
-7. Go through this same entire process backwards through the list of points to make sure we don't exceed maximum decceleration.
+7. When finished in the forward direction, go through this same entire process backwards through the list of points to make sure we don't exceed maximum decceleration.

 ## Curvature